Images of South America

-About the Geographic Guide - Satellite images of South America, Brazilėjė.
+About the Geographic Guide - Travel South America.

 Los Glaciares National Park, Argentina (image right).
 The park encompasses mountains, lakes, forests, and glaciers in the Andes along the Chilean border.
 The United Nations Educational, Scientific and Cultural Organization declared this area a World Heritage Site in 1981.
 The park provides a home for guanacos, pumas, foxes, and many bird and fish species.